byhay1/MonkeyRun/README.md

-# MonkeyPooSling
+# MonkeyPooSling - code by ooutlaw1991, art by byhay1
-Game I created with the Unity game engine.
-First game I ever made.

-This game is unfinished.
+No edits to code/art; game remains unfinished.